Skip to main content

 Quotes for new and existing orders

-Quote Types
+Quote types

-• Initial Order Quotes: Issued to support first-time purchases, especially for enterprise buyers like corporations, educational institutions, or government agencies.
+• Initial order quotes: Issued to support first-time purchases, especially for enterprise buyers, such as corporations, educational institutions, or government agencies.
 These quotes outline pricing and product details and are often used for internal budgeting and procurement approvals.
-Initial Order Quotes can be created by managers from our web admin tool or requested by customers as a part of the checkout flow.

-• Renewal Quotes: Used to extend an active subscription or service agreement.
+• Renewal quotes: Used to extend an active subscription or service agreement.
 Renewal quotes reflect the current subscription setup and are typically required by customers with formal approval processes before a contract term ends.
-Learn more about Renewal Quotes in the Use quotes for renewals article.
+Learn more about renewal quotes in the Use quotes for renewals article.

 Quote process flows